What Is the EU-US Data Privacy Framework (DPF) Program?

 The DPF program affects entities in the United States who want to transfer personal data from individuals in the EU, EEA, U.K., Gibraltar, and Switzerland to U.S.-based servers.

-In this next section, I’ll briefly cover a few more details about who, precisely, is impacted by each of the three privacy frameworks created by this program and list their effective dates.
+In this next section, I’ll briefly cover a few more details about who is impacted by the three privacy frameworks created by this program.

 EU-U.S. DPF